teknathbh/medinnovate/README.md

 ## Introduction

-> Connecting general public with doctors.
+> A practice project of connecting general public with doctors.
 > If you like the idea, feel free to fork and contribute or just clone and use in your own way. 😀

 ### Steps to contribute in this project as follows